MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-with-data-api-builder.md

 dotnet tool update --global Microsoft.DataApiBuilder
 ```

-> [!ATTENTION]: if you are running on Linux or MacOS, you may need to add .NET global tools to your PATH to call `dab` directly.
-Take a look at the troubleshooting guide for more information: [Troubleshoot Data API builder installation](./troubleshooting-installation.md)
+> [!IMPORTANT]: if you are running on Linux or MacOS, you may need to add .NET global tools to your PATH to call `dab` directly.
+Take a look at the troubleshooting guide for more information: [Troubleshoot Data API builder installation](../troubleshooting-installation.md)

 ## Verifying the installation